sigmorphon/sigmorphon.github.io/index.md

 **Workshops:** SIGMORPHON also organizes workshops in computational morphology and phonology.
 The last biennial meeting was the [14th SIGMORPHON Workshop](http://www.ling.ohio-state.edu/sigmorphon/), which took place at ACL 2016 in Berlin, Germany, on August 11, 2016.

-**Shared tasks:** SIGMORPHON co-organized the [CoNLL-SIGMORPHON 2017 shared task](https://sites.google.com/view/conll-sigmorphon2017/home) on learning morphological inflection.
+**Shared tasks:** SIGMORPHON co-organized the [CoNLL–SIGMORPHON 2017 shared task](https://sites.google.com/view/conll-sigmorphon2017/home) on learning morphological inflection.
 We also organized a [previous shared task](http://ryancotterell.github.io/sigmorphon2016/) on inflection, which coincided with the 14th SIGMORPHON Workshop at ACL 2016.
 Thanks to all those who participated!

 ---